crystallabs/crysterm/README.md

 Unibilium.cr represents Crystal's bindings for a C terminfo library called [unibilium](https://github.com/neovim/unibilium/), now maintained by Neovim.
-The package exists for a good number of operating systems and distributions, and one only needs the library files, not headers.
+The package exists for a good number of operating systems and distributions, and one only needs the binary library installed, not headers.
 There is also a mostly working Crystal-native terminfo library available in [terminfo.cr](https://github.com/docelic/terminfo.cr) but, due to other priorities, trying to use that instead of unibilium is not planned.
-Both of these terminfo implementations for Crystal were authored by Benoit de Chezelles (@bew).)
+Both unibilium and native terminfo implementation for Crystal were implemented by Benoit de Chezelles (@bew).)

-Since Crysterm closely follows Blessed, a copy of Blessed's repository exists in [docelic/blessed-clean](https://github.com/docelic/blessed-clean).
-This is a temporary repository in which files are deleted after their contents are reviewed and discarded or reimplemented in Crysterm.
+Crysterm closely follows Blessed, and copies of Blessed's comments have been included in Crysterm's sources for easier correlation and search between code, files and features.
+A copy of Blessed's repository also exists in [docelic/blessed-clean](https://github.com/docelic/blessed-clean).
+It is a temporary repository in which files are deleted after their contents are reviewed and discarded or implemented in Crysterm.

-High-level development plan for Crysterm:
+High-level development plan for Crysterm looks as follows:

-1. Improving Crysterm itself (fixing bugs, replacing strings with better data types (enums, classes, etc.), and everything else)
+1. Improving Crysterm itself (fixing bugs, replacing strings with better data types (enums, classes, etc.), and doing new development).
-2. Porting everything of value from blessed-clean (most notably, the complete mouse support still remains to be done as well as a good number of widgets)
+1. Porting everything of value remaining in blessed-clean (most notably, parsing of terminfo command responses from terminal isn't implemented, mouse support is missing, and a number of final widgets)
-3. Since Blessed repository is no longer in active development, reviewing the updates Blessed has received in forked repositories neo-blessed and blessed-ng, and using them in Crysterm where applicable
+1. Since Blessed repository is no longer in active development, reviewing the updates Blessed has received in forked repositories neo-blessed and blessed-ng, and using them in Crysterm where applicable
-4. Porting over widgets & ideas from blessed-contrib
+1. Porting over widgets & ideas from blessed-contrib
+1. Developing more line-oriented features.
+Currently Crysterm is suited for full-screen app development.
+It would be great if line-based features were added, and if then various small line-based utilities that exist as shards/apps for Crystal would be ported to become Crysterm's line- or window-based widgets
+1. Adding features and principles from Qt

+For other/more specific development and contribution ideas, scan sources for "TODO", "NOTE", or "XXX",  see file `TODO`, or see general Crystal wishlist in file `CRYSTAL-WISHLIST`.

 ### Event model

-Event model is at the very core of the Crysterm library.
+Event model is at the very core of the Crysterm library, implemented via [EventHandler](https://github.com/crystallabs/event_handler).

-The basic class `Event` and system's built-in events come from the `event_handler` shard.

-The necessary additional events used by built-in widgets are defined in `src/events.cr`.
+The events used by Crysterm and its widgets are defined in `src/events.cr`.

-The final event module (mixin) named `EventHandler` also comes from the `event_handler` shard.
-It provides all the macros and functions needed for a class to be event-enabled, that is, to accept event handlers and emit events.
-Every class that wants to emit its events needs to `include EventHandler`.

-For more information about the event model, please see https://github.com/crystallabs/event_handler.

-### Class hierarchy
+### Class Hierarchy

-Class `Event` represents the parent class of all events.

-Module `EventHandler` adds methods for adding and removing event handlers, and emitting events.

-Basic crysterm class `Node` includes `EventHandler`.

-Class `Screen` (of which there can be multiple in a running application) inherits from `Node`.

-Class `Element` inherits from `Node`.

-All other widgets, including layouts, inherit from `Element` or some of its subclasses such as `Box` or `List`.

-(NOTE: Currently `Screen` does not inherit from `Element`, yet it behaves in some aspects as one, and also in a hierarchy chain it is a `@parent` of all elements on it (in addition to also being set as `@screen` on every element in it).
-This should be improved so that `Screen` is not a parent of `Element`s.)
+1. Top-level class is `Screen`.
+It represents a physical device / terminal used for `@input` and `@output` (Blessed calls this `Program`)
+1. Each screen can have one or more `Window`s (Blessed calls this `Screen`).
+Windows are full-screen and always occupy full screen
+1. Each window can have one or more `Widget`s which implement the final usefulness

+Widgets can be added to windows directly, but some widgets are particularly suitable for containing child elements.
+Most notably the `Layout` widget which can auto-size and auto-position contained widgets in the form of a grid or inline (masonry-like) layout (`LayoutType::{Grid,Inline}`).

+There is currently no widget that would represent a GUI-like window, like `QWindow` or `QMainWindow` in Qt.
+I am considering adding such a widget by renaming `Screen` to `Display`, current `Window` to `Screen`, and then adding `class [Main]Window < Widget`.

+All mentioned classes `include` [EventHandler](https://github.com/crystallabs/event_handler) for events-based behaviors.

+### Positioning and Layouts

+Widget positions and sizes work like in Blessed.
+They can be specified as numbers (e.g. 10), percentages (e.g. "10%"), both (e.g. "10%+2"), or specific keywords ("center", which has an effect of `50% - self.with_or_height//2`).

+That model is simple and works quite OK, although it is not as developed as the model in Qt.
+For example, there is no way to shrink or grow widgets disproportionally when window is resized, and there is no way to define maximum or minimum size.
+(Well, minimum size calculation does exist for resizable widgets, but only in the form which tries to find the real minimum size based on contents rather than programmer's wish.
+(In Blessed, what we call "resizable" is called "shrinkable" even though it can also grow.))

+Speaking of layouts, the one layout engine currently existing, `Widget::Layout`, is equivalent to Blessed's.
+It can arrange widgets in drid-like or masonry-like style.
+There are no equivalents of Qt's `QBoxLayout`.

+However, both the positioning and layout code is very manageable and adding Qt-like or other features is only a matter of very reasonable development time.
+(Whether various layouts would then still inherit from `Widget` or not be based on it (like in Qt) is open for consideration.)

+Finally, worth noting, there are currently some differences in the type of values supported for `top`, `left`, `width`, `height`, `align`, and `valign`.
+It would be good if all these could be unified to accept the same flexible/unified specification, and if the list of supported specifications would even grow over time.
+(One could pass a block or proc, in which case it'd be called to get the value.)

-### Drawing
+### Rendering and Drawing

-Crysterm does not use ncurses.
-It uses its own functionality to detect term characteristics, parse terminfo, and configure the program to output correct escape sequences for the current terminal.

-The renderer makes use of CSR (change-scroll-region) and BCE (back-color-erase).
-It draws the screen using the painter's algorithm, with smart cursor movements and screen damage buffer.
-Only the change (damage) is updated on the screen.
-All optimizations can be enabled/disabled via options.
+Windows contain widgets.
+To make windows appear on screen with all the expected contents and current state, one calls `Window#render`.
+This functions calls `Widget#render` on each of immediate children elements which results in the final/rendered state reflected in internal memory.

+At the end of rendering, `Window#draw` is called which makes any changes in internal state appear on the screen.
+For efficiency, painter's algorithm is used, only changes ("damage") are rendered, and renderer can optionally make use of CSR (change-scroll-region) and/or BCE (back-color-erase) optimizations (see `OptimizationFlag`).

 ### Text Attributes